What You Need To Know About

 How Do I Know Which Procedure Is Right For Me?

 Many patients spend time researching procedures before their consultation appointment.
-Even if you have done this, Dr. Doucette or Dr. Foreman will take the time to discuss the benefits and potential side effects of bariatric surgery and then discuss your medical history and weight loss goals in order to help you determine which procedure may be best for you.
+Even if you have done this, Dr. Doucette will take the time to discuss the benefits and potential side effects of bariatric surgery and then discuss your medical history and weight loss goals in order to help you determine which procedure may be best for you.
 We offer a full spectrum of options to fit the needs of each patient.

 Is Bariatric Surgery Covered by Insurance?